wazo-platform/wazo-platform.org/content/blog/value-your-cdr-with-machine-learning.md

 - Numerical, meaning that a variable is a float number, as the duration of a call in seconds for example
 - Categorical, meaning that the variable will have values from a given ensemble, like the day of the week, or the phone number of the person that called
 ### Handling missing values
 In every dataset from the real world, there are sometimes missing values.
-It can be accidental, (for example if a bug happened during the saving of the CDR ) or intentional, meaning that It doesn't make sense for this variable to have a value for this call (for example, source_internal_extension whenever the call is coming from outside of the stack).
+It can be accidental (for example if a bug happened during the saving of the CDR ) or intentional, meaning that It doesn't make sense for this variable to have a value for this call (for example, source_internal_extension whenever the call is coming from outside of the stack).
 For some models, you will need to handle them, for others you won't need to.
 To handle a missing value, you can either drop the concerned row/column or replace it with a carefully chosen one.
 This choice depends on the variable's type:
 - For a numerical column, you may want to choose the mean/median value of the variable or zero in some cases